 - For months, I only allowed them to interact while I was physically at home.

 - For especially stressful parts of the day, like before meals, I would trap Avery and Bjorn together in a room with me monitoring.

-- I started sitting training sessions (fuelled by kibble bribes!) with Avery and Bjorn together.
+- I started sitting training sessions (fueled by kibble bribes!) with Avery and Bjorn together.

-- I had so many different hiding spots, sleeping spaces, scratching posts, and even litter boxes out, and motored their use of them closely.
+- I had many different hiding spots, sleeping spaces, scratching posts, and even litter boxes out, to try to eliminate competition over these resources, and motored both cats’ use of them closely.